 Inside Einstein's Mind

 Retrace the thought experiments that inspired his theory on the nature of reality.
-Airing November 25, 2015 at 9 pm on PBS Aired November 25, 2015 on PBS
+Airing May 30, 2018 at 10 pm on PBS Airing May 30, 2018 at 10 pm on PBS

 Revisit "Inside Einstein's Mind," fresh from the archives and just nominated for an Emmy Award.